 Two years ago, I wrote a lighthearted piece about the Dr Sketchy global phenomena for Foghorn Magazine (a cartoon magazine, now available online, isn’t everything!).
 In brief, Dr Sketchy, an alternative anti-art school drawing event, kisses the life back into drawing classes combining sketching with burlesque.
 Dr Sketchy, founded and spearheaded by New Yorker twenty-something artist Molly Crabapple, was in conversation this week in The Groucho Club in Soho, London, promoting her new book, ‘Week in Hell.’
-Thanks to a birthday treat from cartoonist/illustrator, Rosie Brooks, we got to get to the talk.

 At the venue, in a distinguishable wood paneled room, staff greeted us with refreshing Molly Crabapple cocktails.
 Infused with chilled gentle promise zinging the throat with a back smacking attention of alcohol, the cocktail served as a pleasant introduction to this much sought after event.
 The room, packed.
 And the promise, delivered.
 Sans chill, but certainly pithy and punchy.